 - Have a valid social security number.
 All members of the family must have a social security number to qualify.

 - File under the following filing status:

 - Married filing jointly

 - Have less than $3,400 of investment income for the tax year.

 - Not file a Foreign Earned Income Form 2555 or Foreign Earned Income Exclusion

 - Have earned income and adjusted gross income within the IRS limits.
 See the Earned Income Tax Credit table below to see if you qualify for the income phase-out limits.

 Earned Income Tax Table

-The IRS provides a chart which can used to determine how much credit you can claim on your 2017 tax return.
+The IRS provides an EIC table/chart which can used to determine how much credit you can claim on your tax return.
 This earned income tax credit table can be found below: